 I travel for...

 For me, it’s not all about reaching a destination.
 The journey to get there can itself be just as memorable.
 In particular, I love travelling overland, such as the 3-day train from Sydney to Perth in Australia where I traversed the inhospitable Nullarbor Plain.
-I have also travelled by train across Thailand, witnessing a really diverse change in the landscape and climate as well as getting to know some of the locals on the way.
-In Borneo, my whole trip was about the journey; using nothing more than our feet to climb up the incredible Mount Kinabalu, before cycling and then using our own handmade rafts to get to the coast at Sandakan – an unforgettable experience!
+In Canada, the flexibility of driving on the open road allows you to stop whenever you see that passing bear or moose.
+Whilst in Borneo, my whole trip was about the journey; using nothing more than our feet to climb up the incredible Mount Kinabalu, before cycling and then using our own handmade rafts to get to the coast at Sandakan – an unforgettable experience!

 Maps are obviously very useful, but sometimes there is nothing I love more than just getting lost!
 Taking the next left or right turn and seeing where it takes you can be a great way of discovering that wonderful view, those incredible smells or that gem of a bar.
 Away from the hustle and bustle of routine, what better way to relax than just seeing where your feet take you!?
 Where I can, I also love to do a city tour when I first arrive somewhere, I find this really helps to get my bearings, can be a great way to get tips from locals, meet fellow travellers and get a glimpse of places to go back to…